nibou230/orcid-toolbox/README.md

 The first time trying to match a list of references will take some time as the tokenizers will need to be installed first.
 It should be faster on later runs.

 More details to come.

+## Acknowledgements

+This project was inspired by [Eric Silberberg](https://github.com/esilberberg)'s [Open Access Dashboard](https://oa-dashboard.streamlit.app/).

+This is not a vibe-coded project.
+GPT-5.3-Codex was used to assist manual development.